StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Roles of the Trinity in the Plan of God" header-title="The Names of the Trinity: Individual Names"
 %}}

+### Trinity Roles > In God's relationship with the angels {#trinity-roles-in-god-s-relationship-with-the-angels}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/trinity-roles-as-demonstrated-in-gods-plan-for-human-history/#creation-of-the-world"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Trinity Roles as Demonstrated in Gods Plan for Human History" header-title="Creation of the World"
+%}}

 ## Truth {#truth}